How to Structure pytest-geo for Large Shapefiles

 def test_polygon_validity(spatial_index):

-tree, features = spatial_index
+_tree, geoms, props = spatial_index

-invalid = []
+invalid = [

-if not geom.is_valid:
+if not g.is_valid

 assert not invalid, f"Invalid geometries detected: {invalid[:5]}"